vaibhavvTripathi/react-audio-kit/README.md

 # react-audio-kit

 react-audio-kit is a react ui library that contains the web based audio components in a well abstracted form.
+## Documentation

+For well defined [documentation]("https://rak-docs.vercel.app/") and quick hands-on please refer this.

 ## Installation